 Yossi Milo Gallery is pleased to announce representation of artist Shikeith.
 The artist’s premiere exhibition at the gallery will open in 2022.
 For more information, please visit the gallery's website.

-Work by Shikeith is featured in Feeling the Spirit in the Dark, a solo exhibition on view at The Mattress Factory in Pittsburgh, PA through June 13, 2021.
+Work by Shikeith was featured in Feeling the Spirit in the Dark, a solo exhibition on view at The Mattress Factory in Pittsburgh, PA through June 13, 2021.
 Incorporating photography, video, sculpture and sound, Shikeith creates a series of environments that explore histories of the Black male body alongside both sacred and secular expressions of ecstasy.
 For more information, please visit the museum’s website.

 Commissioned work by Shikeith is exhibited in Enunciated Life at the California African American Museum in Los Angeles, CA, through August 15, 2021.
 Through video, painting, photography, and installation, this group show explores artists who draw upon sonic and choreographic elements of Black spirituality, making legible different bodily experiences and social issues.
 For more information, please visit the museum's website.